Overseas province: History

 In the early the 19th century, Portuguese overseas territories were referred to as "overseas dominions", but administrative reforms made the term "overseas provinces" begin to be used.
 That was in keeping with the idea of pluricontinentalism, or the idea that Portugal existed as a transcontinental country and that its territories were integral to the Portuguese state.
 Overseas possessions had already been seen as an element of Portuguese identity.
 Although administratively classified as an overseas province, Portugal's possessions in India retained the honorary title of "state".

 By the 20th century, most of these territories were referred to as "colonies", but the term "overseas province" continued to be the official designation.

-The Portuguese Colonial Act - passed on 13 June 1933 as one of the fundamental statutes of the Estado Novo regime led by Salazar – eliminated "overseas province" as the official designation of the territories and fully replaced it by that of "colony".
+The Portuguese Colonial Act – passed on 13 June 1933 as one of the fundamental statutes of the Estado Novo regime led by Salazar – eliminated "overseas province" as the official designation of the territories and fully replaced it by that of "colony".
 The colonies of Angola and Mozambique were themselves subdivided in provinces.

-The name was made official in 1951 as part of the policy of Salazar's government to retain the remaining colonies and to appease anticolonial demands from the United Nations.
+The name was made official again in 1951 as part of the policy of Salazar's government to retain the remaining colonies and to appease anticolonial demands from the United Nations.
 Meanwhile, in 1970, the provinces of Angola and Mozambique received each one the honorary title of "state".
 The following territories were then reclassified: